 What is a Security Incident?

-A data security incident is the attemped or actual unauthorized access, use, disclosure, modificaiton, or destruction of Institutional information.
+A data security incident is the attempted or actual unauthorized access, use, disclosure, modification, or destruction of Institutional information.
 This includes interference with information technology operation and intentional violations of University policy, local, state or federal laws, or applicable regulations.

 Examples of security incidents include: